 Lentiviral Vectors (3rd Generation and above) Biological Agent Reference Sheet (BARS)

 Description: Lentiviruses are medium-sized (120 nm), enveloped viruses composed of a nucleocapsid containing two copies of single-stranded positive-sense RNA.
-Lentivirus is a genus of slow viruses (lente-, Latin for "slow") of the Retroviridae family, characterized by a long incubation period.
-The viruses are species-specific in host range and several have been recognized as pathogens of domestic animals, non-human primates, and humans.
+Lentivirus is a genus of of the Retroviridae family, characterized by a long incubation period.
+The viruses are species-specific in host range, and several are recognized as pathogens of domestic animals, non-human primates, and humans.
+These viruses include HIV, SIV, SHIV and FIV among others.
+Most lentiviral vectors used in research laboratories consist of an HIV backbone that has been modified such that it can be used as a carrier vehicle, called a lentiviral vector, to efficiently introduce genetic material (transgenes) into both dividing and non-dividing target cell genomes.
+Third and 4th generation lentiviral vectors typically used today are considered to be replication incompetent.

-In a third-generation system, only gag, pol, and rev genes remain present (tat is eliminated).
+In a third-generation Lentiviral Vector (LVV) system, only gag, pol, and rev genes remain present (tat is eliminated).
 The rev gene is provided in a separate plasmid.
-Since the HIV promoter in 5’ LTR depends on tat, a vector that lacks tat needs to have its wild type promoter replaced with a heterologous enhancer/promoter such as CMV or RSV to ensure transcription.
+Since the HIV promoter in 5’ LTR depends on tat, a vector that lacks tat must have its wild type promoter replaced with a heterologous enhancer/promoter such as CMV or RSV to ensure transcription.
+Hazards of a lentiviral vector include the effects of the expressed transgene such as an oncogene, or toxin being introduced into the target cell by the vector.
+The onetime introduction of a gene can introduce potential problems which are hard to gauge and may be long term.
+In addition, for replication incompetent lentiviral vectors, while the virus does not replicate, the transgene is integrated into the host genome.
+The transgene may insert in a genetically sensitive area and induce mutational changes.
+This is called insertional risk.
+There is marginal risk of recombination with wild-type HIV in persons who are infected with HIV.

 Third-generation systems (or higher) are currently the safest to use because the virus production is split across four (or more) plasmids.

-Host Range: The host range is dependent upon the viral envelope glycoproteins and structural proteins involved in integration.
+Host Range: The host range depends upon the viral envelope glycoproteins and structural proteins involved in integration.
 Possible hosts include human, murine, feline, bovine, and avian.
 Pseudotyping lentiviral vectors with Vesicular Stomatitis Virus glycoprotein G (VSV-G) increases the host range to a broad array of cell types and species.
-Though advantageous for research purposes, this poses an increased risk of infection in case of exposure to VSV-G pseudotyped lentiviral vectors for lab workers, since these vectors will be able to target a larger range of cells
+Though helpful for research purposes, this poses an increased risk of infection for lab workers in case of exposure to VSV-G pseudotyped lentiviral vectors since these vectors will be able to target a more extensive range of cells.

-Routes of Exposure to Humans: Mucous Membranes, Contaminated Items, Percutaneous, Broken (dry or chapped) skin
+Route of Exposure to Humans: Mucous Membranes, Contaminated Items, Percutaneous, Sexual, Broken skin

 Lentiviruses may persist lifelong due to their ability to integrate into the host chromosome and the ability to evade host immunity.
 Later-generation lentiviral vectors still have the: